 These future technologies are already changing our ways of life

 No day goes by without headlines about some new and amazing technology.
 It’s getting increasingly difficult to keep up with the pace of technological changes.
 These emerging technologies also take some time before they reach mainstream adoption.
 They have to follow the regular stages of innovation adoption: Innovators, Early Adopters, Early Majority, Late Majority, and Laggards.
+Moreover, the experienced authors from the Cheappaperwriting service claim that the new technologies can provide students with a more stimulating learning environment.

 However, if we take a closer look at some of these so-called future technologies, we will find most of these technologies have already permeated into our day-to-day lives.
 Take artificial intelligence (AI) and smartphone, for example, the “personal” assistant such as Siri or Google Assistant, is powered by AI.
 Another example is online content.
 The popular news agency, Associated Press, is now using ‘robot journalists’ to write new stories.